igoramadas/jarbunq/README.md

 # bunq Assistant (ALPHA VERSION)

 The bunq Assistant is a Node.js based service to automate tasks on your bunq accounts.
-It's not ready for prime time yet, but a fully working version is expected soon (first or max second week of September).
+It's not ready for prime time yet, but a fully working version is expected soon (first week of September).

 **This is a personal "weekend-project", and NOT an official bunq software.**

 ## Features

-- Transfer order value from the Main account to the Amazon Card account based on order confirmation emails
+- Amazon.de: transfer order value from the Main account to the Amazon account based on order confirmation emails
-- Easily create your own set of email parsing rules and actions (like the Amazon auto transfer above)
+- LBB Amazon: make sure the Amazon account has enough funds to pay the LBB Amazon credit card invoice
 - Auto save money for kilometers and elevation ridden on Strava, daily or weekly
 - Transfers can be fully automated, or as draft (with approval needed by the owner)
 - Everything is logged to the console by default, easily customized to log elsewhere